Q: What is Amazon Elastic Container Service?

 Q: How is Amazon ECS different from AWS Lambda?

-Amazon EC2 Container Service is a highly scalable Docker container management service that allows you to run and manage distributed applications that run in Docker containers.
+Amazon ECS is a highly scalable Docker container management service that allows you to run and manage distributed applications that run in Docker containers.
 AWS Lambda is an event-driven task compute service that runs your code in response to “events” such as changes in data, website clicks, or messages from other AWS services without you having to manage any compute infrastructure.

-Q: Does EC2 Container Service support any other container types?
+Q: Does Amazon ECS support any other container types?

-No. Docker is the only container platform supported by EC2 Container Service at this time.
+No. Docker is the only container platform supported by Amazon ECS at this time.

 Q: I want to launch containers.
 Why do I have to launch Tasks?

-Docker encourages you to split your applications up into their individual components, and EC2 Container Service is optimized for this pattern.
+Docker encourages you to split your applications up into their individual components, and Elastic Container Service is optimized for this pattern.
 Tasks allow you to define a set of containers that you would like to be placed together (or part of the same placement decision), their properties, and how they may be linked.
-Tasks include all the information that EC2 Container Service needs to make the placement decision.
+Tasks include all the information that Amazon ECS needs to make the placement decision.
 To launch a single container, your Task Definition should only include one container definition.

 Q: Does Amazon ECS support applications and services?